 In North America, endangered species include many plants and animals from different areas all over the continent!
 The endangered Red-Cockaded Woodpecker, for example, is native to the American southeast.
 These birds are endangered due to loss of habitat and deforestation when humans build houses or towns in their natural habitats.

 Other endangered animals worldwide include many more species of animals from different regions all over the globe!
 Some examples are listed below:

 The panda has a low reproductive rate and slow maturation.
 Pandas have the slowest reproductive rate of any mammal of comparable size.
 Giant pandas breed infrequently, and a female may only produce twins every other year.
 In addition, due to its shallow body temperature during the winter months, the giant panda has one of the lowest metabolic rates among mammals.

 The Bornean Orangutan is endangered because of deforestation, habitat loss, and hunting.
 The people from Malaysia burn the forests to make room for plantations which could benefit them economically.
 They cut down trees and sell them for profit or use them as fuel to cook their food or keep themselves warm.
 Monkeys, deer, and wild pigs are hunted for their meat.
 The people from Indonesia also hunt this species for meat and target the pygmy variety because they are smaller orangutans closer to the ground.

 The mountain gorillas are endangered because of the ongoing civil war in Rwanda, their low population numbers, and their habit of being hunted.
 The mountain gorillas are very important to Rwanda’s eco-tourism industry – tourism employs around 6 percent of the country’s labor force, with more than 450,000 international visitors every year.

 The dolphin population in the area of China is on the decline.
 The finless porpoise, a close living relative to the dolphin, is on the brink of extinction.
-The finless porpoise is an endangered species, and the main cause for the population decline is commercial fishing.
+The finless porpoise is an endangered species, and the leading cause for the population decline is commercial fishing.
 Commercial fishing boats have been poaching finless porpoises as a bycatch, leading to a devastating decrease in population numbers.